 |This adorable cat came to visit daily as we sat on the veranda of our beach cottage.|

-The bottom line, “you can run but you can’t hide.”
-Of course, now with COVID-19, that becomes another consideration for us, as to which countries will accept us and their subsequent restrictions for US citizens and those arriving from India.
+The bottom line is, “you can run, but you can’t hide.”
+Of course, with COVID-19, that becomes another consideration for which countries will accept us and their subsequent restrictions for US citizens and those arriving from India.
 In time, it will all come to fruition, won’t it?